zweilove/css_splitter/README.md

 #### Differences from previous versions

-Note that if you used the 0.x.x versions of this gem, the naming and contents of the split files have changed.
+Note that if you used versions below `0.4.0` of this gem, the naming and contents of the split files have changed.
 Split files no longer need to have the `.split2` extension and now use the `require` directive rather than the `include` directive.
 The previous prohibition against using `require_tree .` and `require_self` directives also no longer applies.
+For more details see the [CHANGELOG.md](CHANGELOG.md)

 ## Credits & License